-In recent years, he has produced and supported artist-driven projects at Baryshnikov Arts, Carnegie Hall, The Cathedral of St. John the Divine, The Clark Art Institute, the Geffen Contemporary at MOCA, Hauser & Wirth, International House NY, L.A.
-Dance Project, the Manhattan School of Music, National Sawdust, the Smithsonian Design Triennial, and Tina Kim Gallery.
-He was previously named the 2023 Rothenberg Production Fellow at the Ojai Music Festival, where he is now the Assistant Artistic Producer.
+He has produced and supported projects at Baryshnikov Arts, Carnegie Hall, the Cathedral of St. John the Divine, the Clark Art Institute, MOCA (Los Angeles), Hauser & Wirth, L.A.
+Dance Project, National Sawdust, and the Smithsonian Design Triennial, among others.
+In 2023, he was named the Rothenberg Production Fellow at the Ojai Music Festival, where he is now Assistant Artistic Producer.

 Portrait by Maria Baranova for #FacesofDowntownScene